 George joined Watsi on November 6th, 2014.
-Eight years ago, George joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-George's most recent donation traveled 8,500 miles to support Festus, a 6-year-old boy from Kenya, to fund a congenital repair.
+Nine years ago, George joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+George's most recent donation traveled 4,200 miles to support Jasmin, an 11-year old from Bolivia, to fund cardiac surgery.

 Festus is a lively 6-year-old boy from Kenya.
 He is the third born in a family of five children.
 His parents own a small corn farm, which they use to earn a living by selling produce.
 Festus was born with hypospadias, a congenital abnormality that causes urinary dysfunction.
 Without treatment, he will continue to experience discomfort and will be at risk for infertility.
 Fortunately, Festus’ father was introduced to a social worker who brought the family to the care center, BethanyKids Kijabe Hospital (BKKH).
 BKKH is run by our medical partner, African Mission Healthcare (AMH).
 As a result, on February 16th, surgeons at AMH will perform the corrective surgery.
 AMH is requesting $847 to fund the total cost of his procedure and care.
 Festus’ father says, “I want Festus to be treated and grow up like other children.”